inaki1111/IsaacSim/README.md

 2. Make sure the URCap ROS 2 interface is running on the robot's teach pendant.

-3. In another terminal, activate the `joint_trajectory_controller` and deactivate the unused ones:
+3. In another terminal, activate the `joint_trajectory_controller`:

 ```bash
 docker exec -it ros2-ur5-jazzy bash